erreur4045/ToDo-Co/Contributing.md

 phpcs
 phpcbf
 ```
-Be clear in your commit messages and comment on your code if necessary.
+Be clear in your commit messages and comment on your code if necessary

 #####Git flow
 * Fork